black blue and yellow textile

 • Environmentally conscious individuals

+The goal was to gain a deeper understanding of target users and their needs, while identifying behaviors and barriers that hinder the adoption of more sustainable mobility options.
 I conducted user interviews and performed in-depth secondary research to collect data on sustainable transportation, user behavior, CO₂ emissions, car dependency, and challenges related to public transit.
-The goal was to gain a deeper understanding of target users and their needs, while identifying behaviors and barriers that hinder the adoption of more sustainable mobility options.

 Insights revealed that many users perceive traditional sustainable mobility apps as lacking engaging and immersive experiences.
 These platforms often fail to consolidate essential features in a single, user-friendly interface.
 Users are seeking a more practical, intuitive, and mobile-optimized experience that they can access anytime, anywhere.
 However, many current apps fall short due to confusing navigation, ultimately leading to user frustration.